KOSASIH/PromoteOneself/README.md

  - permission - The player needs to have the permission to get to the next target (e.g. pos.promote.target1, where 'target1' is the name of a target defined in the config.yml file)
  - command - The player must enter a certain command with a certain set of arguments
- - sign - The player must achieve the aim by clicking on a sign Each above aim type can also be given to a player manually by a server administrator with the correct permission.
+ - sign - The player must achieve the aim by clicking on a sign

+Each of the above aim types can also be given to a player manually by a server administrator with the correct permission.

 ## Commands:
 This plugin contains the following commands: